DTU-BugBuster/SIH-Web/README.md

 ## Instructions to Run

-1. `yarn install --production=false` to install the dependencies and dev dependencies.
+1. `yarn install` to install the dependencies and dev dependencies.
 You need to be in the project root for this.

 2. `yarn run start` to start the development server